 - when the child is in care and the goal of the case plan is reunification within 12 months.

-When considering a referral to a FWS, the definition of a parent includes:
+When considering a referral to an Aboriginal and Torres Strait Islander Family Wellbeing Service, the definition of a parent includes:

 - the child’s mother, father or someone else having or exercising parental responsibility for the child